Zhou & Eesley Family Foundation

 Uganda

 500+ refugee entrepreneurs trained to date; 65% of businesses in initial cohorts are women-led.
 Microloans of $500–$1,000 disbursed to top performers via Challenges Uganda; curriculum and research with Makerere University Business School.
-RCT shows refugee mentors significantly improve idea quality, particularly for women.
+Early RCT findings indicate refugee mentors significantly improve idea quality, particularly for women.
+Active in-country programming and the planned RCT scale-up are temporarily paused as of mid-2026 due to the Ebola outbreak in Uganda and the Democratic Republic of Congo; the alumni cohort remains active and the Foundation plans to resume with Challenges Uganda and MUBS when in-country engagement is safe.

 Outcomes we track